nununoisy/nsf-presenter-rs/README.md

 ## Features

 - Supports NSF and NSF2 modules.
+- Supports all NSF expansion audio mappers.
 - Customized version of RusticNES:
   - Added FDS audio support.
   - Slight performance enhancements for NSF playback.
 - Outputs a video file:
   - Customizable resolution (default 1080p) at 60.10 FPS (the NES'/Famicom's true framerate).
   - MPEG-4 container with fast-start (`moov` atom at beginning of file).
-  - Matroska (MKV) containers are also supported.
+  - Matroska (MKV) and QuickTime (MOV) containers are also supported.
   - yuv420p H.264 video stream encoded with libx264, crf: 16.
+  - If using QuickTime, ProRes 4444 streams encoded with prores_ks are also supported.
   - Mono AAC LC audio stream encoded with FFmpeg's aac encoder, bitrate: 192k.
 - Video files are suitable for direct upload to most websites:
   - Outputs the recommended format for YouTube, Twitter, and Discord (w/ Nitro).
-  - Typical exports (1080p, up to 5 minutes) are usually below 100MB.
+  - Typical H.264 exports (1080p, up to 5 minutes) are usually below 100MB.
 - Video files have metadata based on NSF metadata (title, artist, copyright, track index).
 - Loop detection for FamiTracker NSF exports.
 - NSF2 features: